-Coming Soon: In 2021, the University of Toronto received approximately $1.8M through a new Ministry of Colleges and University’s Virtual Learning Strategy (VLS) funding program, targeting improved access and innovation to digital resources for Ontario students.
+In 2021, the University of Toronto received approximately $1.8M through a new Ministry of Colleges and University’s Virtual Learning Strategy (VLS) funding program, targeting improved access and innovation to digital resources for Ontario students.
 Read more about our Virtual Learning Strategy projects.
-Projects funded through this program will be linked from this page in Winter 2022.
+Projects can be found on the Open Resources page.

 Data-Driven Design: Quercus Analytics (D3:QA) – 2021-22

 The D3:QA initiative for 2021-2022 further examines opportunities provided by the Quercus Analytics module and related services.
 Building on our earlier experience with a cohort-based approach (2019-2021), the primary goal will be to provide support to instructors in using Quercus student data to make course redesign decisions aimed at enhancing instruction and learner experience.
 The initiative is part of a broader program of learning analytics coordinated by the office of the Vice-Provost, Innovations in Undergraduate Education.